pavankalisetti009/gitlab/ee/lib/remote_development/README.md

 When we need to pass data around, we encapsulate it in objects.
 This may be a standard libary class such as `Hash` or `String`, or it may be a custom class which we create.

 The custom classes are a form of the ["Value Object](https://thoughtbot.com/blog/value-object-semantics-in-ruby) pattern.
-Currently, `RemoteDevelopment::Message` is the only example of this (NOTE: `error.rb` is also one, but it is being deprecated in favor of `Message`).
+Currently, `Gitlab::Fp::Message` is the only example of this (NOTE: `error.rb` is also one, but it is being deprecated in favor of `Message`).

 For these custom value object classes, the `#==` method should be implemented.